KivApple/dell-charger-emulator/README.md

 The description may not be entirely accurate.
 I'll be glad if you clarify.

 Warning: do not mask the weak power adapter to a more powerful one.
 This can lead to hardware damage.

+You need ATTINY25, ATTINY45 or ATTINY85 MCU (you may need to change compiler flags in Makefile) running at 8 MHz (the internal RC-oscillator is suitable, but if desired, you can use an external crystal - adjust the fuses accordingly).
+The Dell power adapter connector has three pins - GND, VOUT (19V) and ID.
+Connect the ID to the PB2 pin of the microcontroller.
+Also provide 3.3V power for MCU (you can use a simple linear regulator 78L33 to make the desired voltage from 19V).